Does the 3.30pm slump have you diving for the office biscuit barrel or scoffing the kid’s fundraiser chocolates?

 For many of us, the 3.30 slump is real and completely normal.
 It hits us between lunch and dinner when we are low in energy.
 You may be craving sugar, feeling flat and struggling to concentrate – all of which can leave us looking for a quick fix like caffeine or a sugar hit.

 Having a healthy breakfast and lunch, which includes low GI carbohydrates and protein for long lasting energy, can help to maintain energy levels and avoid the slumps.
+Click here for tips on how to lower the GI of your meal.
 Exercising at lunch, getting some fresh air and breaking up the screen time can also help.

 If it’s all too late for all that, and you feel yourself falling into an afternoon stupor, here’s a nutritionist approved list of the top 5 snacks that will help you power through the afternoon.

 Forget the chocolate bar, try nut butter on apple slices.
 The high fibre fix will help curb sweet cravings and also boosts your fibre and protein intake.
 The combination of protein and fibre helps to keep to hunger pangs at bay and provides long-lasting energy.

 2. Drink up